wangsiyuan0215/angualrjs-scaffold/README.md

 # angualrjs-scaffold
-a scaffold with angularjs@1.x, angular-router.js and ramda.js for Living-Spacing Compnay.
+a scaffold with angularjs@1.x, angular-router.js and ramda.js for Living-Spacing Company.